- Keep It Simple,

 There are two main reasons you don’t want to complicate your cards:

 - Anki is meant to be efficient.
-That is the entire reason you are using an SRS system as opposed to traditional study methods.
+That is the entire reason to use an SRS system as opposed to traditional study methods.
 If your studying isn’t efficient, you are wasting your time and missing the point.
 You should only spend a few seconds per card before moving on to the next card.

 - Getting one small part of a complicated note wrong means you have to mark the whole thing wrong.
-There’s no alternative.
+The way I see it, there’s no alternative.
 When you get the card wrong, however slightly, you can’t just mark it “Okay” – you will be learning and reinforcing wrong information.
-That would be a misuse of Spaced Repetition, and you’d only be cheating yourself.
-To avoid this situation entirely, simply avoid cards with a lot of info.
+To avoid this situation entirely, simply avoid cards with a lot of information.
 Short phrases and idioms are okay.

 Have a sentence you’d like to learn?
 Break it up into clozes.
 Again, the problem with things like full sentences is the risk of getting a single word out of the whole thing wrong.
-Clozes work by occluding,2 or hiding, only the parts of a sentence that you need to memorize – and each occlusion will have its own separate card.
+Clozes work by occluding, or hiding, only the parts of a sentence that you want to learn – and each occlusion will have its own separate card.
 Now you have an atomic bit of information to answer each time!
 You also get to see the information in its proper context as you study.
 It’s simple and it’s effective.

 Have a list of things (all US states in alphabetical order)?
 Stop.
 Anki isn’t meant for that – really!
 I see people trying to shoehorn SRS systems for all kinds of purposes, thinking that since it’s efficient, it can be used for everything, and in the process actually making their studying wildly inefficient and wasteful.
 I think Anki is simply the wrong tool for lists most of the time.
 Methods such as the memory palace seem more appropriate here.